And The Lowest Shall Rise…

 The following Operators have very niche uses and are only mentioned to inform the reader about their unique abilities.

-To be honest, Steward is a 3* Caster that is barely worth mentioning here.
-With all players immediately getting Amiya, a much better 5* Single Target Caster, it is very unlikely that Steward will need to be called on to fill any team gaps.
-He is only being mentioned because of his unique Talent, which causes him to prioritize attacking the target with the greatest Defense.
-If a player ever finds themselves in a situation where their Casters are being distracted by lower Defense targets and it is causing problems, then Steward might be worth considering.
+3★ Caster Steward is overshadowed in most cases by 5★ Caster Amiya, who is given to all players for free when they start Arknights.
+However, Steward's Talent causes him to prioritize attacking the target with the greatest DEF.
+If a player ever finds themselves in a situation where their Casters are being distracted by lower-DEF targets and it is causing problems (i.e., when armored drones start hitting the field), then Steward might be worth considering.